 The purchase price for the Martinsville acquisition was allocated to the assets acquired and liabilities assumed based upon their fair market values at the acquisition date, as determined by an independent appraisal.
 Included in this acquisition were certain indefinite-lived intangible assets attributable to the NASCAR sanction agreements in place at the time of acquisition and goodwill.
 The intangible assets and goodwill are included in the Motorsports Event segment.
-All of the goodwill attributable to the acquisition is expected to be deductible for income tax purposes.
-As this acquisition is not considered significant, pro forma financial information is not presented.
+All of the goodwill attributable to the acquisition is not considered significant, pro forma financial information is not presented.